cu-mkp/edition-webpages/docs/how-to-use.md

 ![howtouse-essay-grids](https://raw.githubusercontent.com/cu-mkp/edition-webpages/master/images/howtouse-essay-grids.png)

-In the large grid view, hover over the author name for their information.
+On the cards in the large grid view, hover over the author name for their information.

 ![howtouse-essay-author](https://raw.githubusercontent.com/cu-mkp/edition-webpages/master/images/howtouse-essay-author.png)

-Click on folio numbers contained in the essays to view that manuscript page (return by clicking the back arrow in your browser).

 The Research Essays are grouped into seven broad categories: